hankthetank27/schemeish/README.md

 # schemeish #

-A very simple Scheme interperter.
+A toy Scheme interperter based off the metacircular evaluator from SCIP.
+Very much a work in progress...

 ### References: ###